Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

 \subsection{Azimuth Angle Constraint}

-For a diffuse reflection-dominated pixel, its azimuth angle exhibits inherent ambiguity with two possible values differing by $\pi$ \cite{ref14}.
-The projection of $\hat{n}$ onto the x-y plane is parallel to the azimuth direction, allowing both possible azimuth angles to satisfy the geometric constraints.
-This condition is expressed as (we assumed that azimuth angle $\phi = \varphi \pm \pi$ ) \cite{ref13}:
+For a diffuse reflection-dominated pixel, its azimuth angle exhibits inherent ambiguity with two possible values differing by $\pi$~\cite{ref14}.
+The projection of $\hat{n}$ onto the $x$-$y$ plane is parallel to the azimuth direction, allowing both possible azimuth angles to satisfy the geometric constraints.
+This condition is expressed as (assuming azimuth angle $\phi = \varphi \pm \pi$)~\cite{ref13}:

-Using the height gradient $\nabla z$ in Eq.
-(5), Eq.
-(8) can be rewritten as a height constraint on $z$ in terms of $\phi$:
+Using the height gradient $\nabla z$ in Eq.~(\ref{eq5}), Eq.~(\ref{eq8}) can be rewritten as a height constraint on $z$ in terms of $\phi$: